nephcode/42jacuzzi/GIT.md

 42 profile authorize 3 ssh keys connection. actually just one is necessary but for secure reason we create a ssh key for external machine from 42

+## GIT CONFIG EXPRESS
+`git remote -v`

+`git remote add [github] https://github.com/[USER]/[repo].git`

+note master:main is a trick to sync the branch vogsphere/master to github/main. if you want to clean your repo, choice a vintage master name.
+`git push origin master && git push github master:main`

+## .gitconfig to build a perfect ci/cd 42/personal repo
+underconstruction for pisciners, retryers and students